Kinski Gallo

-Kinski Gallo is a Los Angeles based musician and artist.
-From 2006 through 2011, Gallo was the frontman of the bi-lingual rock group, Monte Negro.
-In 2014, Gallo launched a solo global electronica project under his own name, Kinski Gallo.
-His first single, Cumbia del Corazon, was released in September 2014 as part of EA's FIFA 15 Soundtrack.
+Kinski Gallo is a musician and visual artist based out of Los Angeles, California.
+From 2006 to 2011, he served as the frontman of the bilingual rock group Monte Negro.
+In 2014, Gallo launched a solo electronic music project under his own name.
+His debut single, "Cumbia del Corazón," was released in September 2014 and was featured on FIFA 15, a game by EA Sports.

 Early life

-Kinski Gallo Rodriquez was born in Guadalajara, Mexico, one of eleven children.
-His father was a boxer, chef and a mariachi singer.
-Through his family and culture, Gallo was exposed to traditional romantic ballads, cumbias, boleros, and norteñas.
-Gallo moved to Venice, California, in his early teens.
+Kinski Gallo Rodríguez was born in Guadalajara, Mexico, and is one of eleven children.
+His father worked as a boxer, chef, and mariachi singer.
+Through his family and cultural background, Gallo was exposed to traditional Latin American music, including romantic ballads, cumbia, bolero, and norteño.
+He moved to the Venice neighborhood of Los Angeles in his early teens.

 Career

-Gallo led the rock band Monte Negro, which was formed when he was in high school.
-He was the lead singer; his brother Rodax was also part of the band.
-In 2006 he was a vocalist in the band Madrepore, which released an album, Overblown.
-Once again the band included his brother Rodax.
+Gallo led the rock band Monte Negro, which was formed while he was in high school.
+He served as the group's lead vocalist, and his brother Rodax was also a member.
+In 2006, Gallo was a vocalist in the band Madrepore, which released the album Overblown.
+Rodax also participated in that project.

-In 2007, Monte Negro released their debut album, "Cicatrix."
-It was later re-released in 2008.

-In 2009 Monte Negro released an EP, Fugitives of Pleasure and Pasajeros.

-In 2010, Monte Negro released their second double-album, "Cosmic Twins."
+Monte Negro released its debut album, Cicatrix, in 2007; it was reissued in 2008.
+In 2009, the band released the EP Fugitives of Pleasure and Pasajeros, followed in 2010 by the double album Cosmic Twins.
+The band announced its disbandment in early 2012.

-In early 2012, Monte Negro announced their disbandment.
-Later Gallo began a solo project, developing a new sound called Paisatronica, a spin-off of tropicália electronica.
-Gallo then joined Juan Covarrubias of Daddy Yankee and Robi Draco, and formerly of Phantom Vox Studios in Hollywood, CA to create an EDM DJ Project called M.O.M.
+Following the group's breakup, Gallo began a solo project, developing a style he described as "Paisatronica," a fusion of tropicália and electronic music.
+He later collaborated with Juan Covarrubias of Daddy Yankee and Robi Draco, formerly of Phantom Vox Studios in Hollywood, California, to form the EDM project M.O.M.
 (Music of Mars).

-In 2013 he began performing and recording with his brother Rodax.
-The pair called their group Gallo.

-In 2014 Gallo's artwork was on display at the ROAM Gallery in Topanga.
+In 2013, Gallo resumed performing and recording with his brother Rodax under the name Gallo.
+In 2014, his visual artwork was exhibited at the ROAM Gallery in Topanga, California.

-In 2024 Kinski Gallo released a new EP called "Under the Empress Moon" under the Paisatronico Records label.